ArnaudHemmerle/FluoJupyter/README.md

 7. If you add an escape peak, do not name it with the name of its corresponding element!
 For example, if you add the escape peak of Au La1, name it 'EscAuLa1', name the line 'Esc', and put a strength of 1.

 8. You can use the plot below the sheet to find where the peaks are.
-The plots are not updated in real time, you need to follow the next points to update the plots.

 9. When you think you are done with the peaks, validate the sheet by clicking on ```Update Peaks``` below it.